 The best time to open your pool depends on where you live.
 The best time to do it is when temperatures in your area are consistently over 70 degrees.
 Any colder, and you could see more algae growth.

 To be clear, this doesn’t mean you can’t open your pool earlier, especially if you have a heater that can keep the water at least 70 degrees.
-However, if you open it early, expect to spend more time and money maintaining your pool until the weather gets properly warm.
+However, if you open it early, expect to spend more time and money maintaining your pool until the weather is warm.

 Questions?
-Let us know!
-I’ll be writing a guide on opening above ground pools soon too, which isn’t too different from an inground pool.
+Let me know!
+I also have a guide on opening above ground pools, which isn’t too different from an inground pool.